Conceiva/MezzmoKodiPlugin/README.txt

 v1.0.7.7

--  Fixed issue where actor names endingwith "Jr." are stored multiple ways in Mezzmo causing some actors to display incorrectly in the addon.
+-  Fixed issue where actor names ending with "Jr." are stored multiple ways in Mezzmo causing some actors to display incorrectly in the addon.
 A clear Kodi DB will need to performed to remove Jr. only actors displaying during actor searches.